 The Who, What, Where, When and Sometimes, Why.

-Research table: Screening mammography for women 50-69
+Research table: Screening mammography for women ages 50-69

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.